 Cookie Dough Protein Bars with Collagen Powder

 These Cookie Dough Protein Bars with Collagen Powder are the closest I’ve come to a cleaner version of Quest cookie dough protein bars.
-They’re dairy-free, gluten-free, grain-free and don’t contain any non-nutritive sweeteners that can cause digestive issues!
+Made without oats, they’re gluten free, grain free and dairy free.
+Plus, they don’t contain sugar alcohols like erythritol, which can cause digestive issues for some people.

-The protein bars are chewy and naturally sweetened with little maple syrup.
-Then I like to add chunks of dark chocolate to complete the cookie dough vibe.
-I use 70% cocoa chocolate to keep the sugar down, but you could go darker or use any chocolate bar or chocolate chips you like.
+The protein bars get their chewy texture from coconut flour.
+It also provides a boost of fiber.
+Then, I like to add chunks of dark chocolate to complete the cookie dough vibe.
+I use 70% cocoa chocolate to keep the sugar content down, but you could go darker or use sugar-free chocolate chips.

 Best collagen powder